-Even though us three girls never put the skills learnt on the show to practice we were engrossed by the shows memoir over the past 10 weeks, which we shared with our families.
-These memories embarked on the relationships built between the contestants and our family members within the series.
+Even though us three girls never put the skills learnt on the show to practice we were engrossed by the memoir bestowed from the past 10 weeks.
+These memories comprised of the relationships built between the contestants and our family members within the series.

 But why did we as young girls still feel the need to watch the finale even without our families physical presence?